annatequilaa/Unit-3/Project/README.md

 2. The application showcases all the products prepopulated in the main page clearly with an option for the items to be selected by clicking on the image
     - [Issue tackled: “she wishes to implement some sort of online platform that showcases all the products and allows students to order them by selecting them”]

-3. Once a product is selected, a new window opens with a detailed description (allergens, ingredients) and picture of the product, with the option to add it to their cart.
+3. Once a product is selected, a new window opens with a detailed description (allergens, ingredients, restrictions, country of origin) and picture of the product, with the option to add it to their cart.
     - [Issue tackled: “Another problem is that some students have dietary restrictions such as halal or vegetarian, therefore the founder would like students to have access to the detailed information on each product”]

 4. The application allows users to save the product to cart to confirm order for later, and upon clicking the cart icon, a page would showcase the total cost of the order with a confirm button that confirms the order.